MapleOx/rankinglp/README.md

-# lp_online_vertex_weighted_bipartite_matching
+# Improved Analysis of RANKING for Online Vertex-Weighted Bipartite Matching
-Code for the paper "Improved Analysis of RANKING for Online Vertex-Weighted Bipartite Matching"
+This repository contains the code for the paper "Improved Analysis of RANKING for Online Vertex-Weighted Bipartite Matching".